uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 ```

 <!-- #region id="Vv8x1C5GO2ed" -->
-### 2.1.1 Create downsampled kspace
+### 2.1.1 Create Downsampled Kspace

-We downsample the fully sampled kspace by multiplying with the sampling pattern:
+We downsample the fully-sampled kspace by multiplying it with the sampling pattern:
 <!-- #endregion -->

 ```bash id="7LFsYnyhO2ee"